itcs-dev-team/revenue-engine/docs/Tech_notes.md

   *  This is being use for the photo and jobs slider in job portal page.
 * fakeLoader CSS and JS files inside fakeLoader folder:
   * This is page loading effect used on every HTML files.

+ Q: A `NoReverseMatch` exception occurs when I moving template files `mysite/news_and_events.html` to `news/news_and_events.html`.
+I have update urls, views, and template file `mysite/base.html` already.
+What's wrong?

+ `mysite/index.html` is very special among pages: it has it owns 'highlighted' section and 'navigation' section.
+That is, updating `mysite/base.html` is not enought.
+We need to update `{% url %}` tags on both `mysite/base.html` and `mysite/index.html` when make change on URL in 'navigation' section.

 ### Back-end